 Restaurant Kitchen Equipment Costs

-You shouldn’t underestimate kitchen and equipment costs when opening your restaurant.
-These include everything from small wares and furniture to big-ticket kitchen items likes ovens and fryers.
+Kitchen equipment costs include everything from small wares and furniture to big-ticket kitchen items likes ovens and fryers.
 Budget, concept and restaurant size will inform your equipment needs.

 Although everyone's equipment needs will be different, expect to pay between $100,000 to $300,000.